 - During a COVID-19 outbreak in your community, stay home as much as possible to further reduce your risk of being exposed.

-Who Can Get Tested and How Long Does it Take to Get Test Results
+How Long Does it Take to Get Test Results